-Every wrong, every incident, every time you were used, abused, and blamed for things you didn’t do.
+Every wrong, every incident, every time you were used, abused, and blamed for things you didn’t do, your subconscious mind records all of it, and it’s definitely in your head.

 This is very confusing for a child, and we were not taught how to recognize or regulate our emotions.